hathora/builder/docs/builder/tutorial_platformer.md

 # Tutorial: Platformer

-For this tutorial, we'll build a multiplayer 2D platformer using [Phaser](http://phaser.io/) and the Hathora framework.
+For this tutorial, we'll build a multiplayer 2D platformer using [Phaser](http://phaser.io/) and the Hathora Builder.

 The full code for the game can be found on [Github](https://github.com/hathora/platformer-tutorial), and a live version of the game deployed on Hathora Cloud can be accessed [here](https://platformer-tutorial.netlify.app/).